 Until recently I held a utopian dream of humanity being set free by the truth of the evidence, all becoming liberal atheists who had no interest in feeling the delusions of respect for authority, sanctity and loyalty.
 In part this would make use of Sam Harris’ moral landscape to derive values from evidence.
 Haidt’s book helped change that dream.
 Whilst I still broadly agree that society should be governed using that landscape, it can’t necessarily be responsible for individual moral values, it doesn’t have the emotional pull, and human intuitions will lead others elsewhere.
-In that case we need something that fulfills the needs of those moral intuitions; of the type that religion has been used for in the past allowing it to become so synonymous with that it’s now a struggle to see them as separate.
-I still think liberals concern of harm/care and fairness/justice over the other foundations is morally superior, but can’t we create a new synthesis that is superior in its combination to either system separately?
+In that case we need something that fulfils the needs of those moral intuitions; of the type that religion has been used for in the past allowing it to become so synonymous with that it’s now a struggle to see them as separate.
+I still personally feel the liberal concern of Care/harm over the other foundations is morally superior, but I acknowledge this is due to how my brain is wired.
+Can’t we create a new synthesis that is superior in its combination to either system separately?
 One that appeals to conservatives too, making them more likely to reject unfounded belief systems, and that improves liberal well-being.
 That new synthesis will still be based on the findings of science, but it won’t be found in science.
 At least it won’t for many people; the consolations of science, our improvement in knowledge and technology (particularly medical) often inspires in me the emotions that could be called spiritual.
 However, I no longer expect that to be the case for everyone.

 – The Spiritual Materialist